 We believe that combining economic and geostrategic approaches is the way to deal with complex local market dynamics and navigate the intricacies of today’s financial word.

-We have years of experience working on projects in Africa involving multinationals, state-owned companies and national champions, while successfully weathering crises such as the Arab Spring, and can devote all this to the service of our customers.
+We have years of experience working on projects in Africa involving multinationals, international organisations, state-owned companies and national champions, while successfully weathering crises such as the Arab Spring, and can devote all this to the service of our customers.